An Argument Against Veganism… From a Vegan

 - Choose dairy and eggs over meat.
 It is far more environmentally friendly to choose these over meat.

 - Choose sustainably farmed chicken over beef and pork.
 Chicken has a far smaller environmental impact than beef or pork.
 Beef is the most environmentally taxing and often the unhealthiest, so choose beef last.

 - Use every part of the animal and waste nothing.
 The liver and bone marrow are two of the most nourishing parts of the animal.

 - Make a list of goals and take it one step at a time.
 Don’t be overwhelmed by all the things that you may want to change.
 Instead, make short-term and long-term goals and have fun checking them off the list.

 - Realize that this will not be more expensive.
-Although it may appear to be to the untrained eye, eating vegan and healthier food is not more expensive.
-Simple plant-based food, such as a meal of rice, beans, and veggies is far less expensive than meat.
+Although it may appear to be to the untrained eye, eating plant-based and healthier food is not more expensive.
+Simple, primarily plant-based food, such as a meal of rice, beans, and veggies, is far less expensive than meat.
 My meals at home usually cost me between $1-$2.
-There’s also the money saved in health costs, gym memberships, diet plans, and the many other ways we waste money to make ourselves look better which won’t be needed when you take control of your diet.
+There’s also the money saved in health costs, gym memberships, diet plans, and the many other ways we waste money to make ourselves look better, which won’t be needed when you take control of your diet.